Ryrden/ryan.dev/_posts/2023-04-17-github-ssh-en.md

 layout: post-en
 title: SSH key on github - Windows and Linux
 seo_title: How to Generate and Add an SSH Key to GitHub - Secure Authentication Guide
-seo_description: Learn how to generate and add an SSH key to GitHub for secure authentication.
+seo_description: 'Learn how to generate and add an SSH key to GitHub for secure authentication.
 Follow our step-by-step guide with detailed instructions for Linux and Windows users.
 Configure your SSH key on GitHub to enable push and pull operations effortlessly, without repeated authentication.
-Optimize your GitHub experience now!
+Optimize your GitHub experience now!'
 excerpt: Step-by-step guide on generating and adding an SSH key to GitHub for secure authentication.
 Learn how to create SSH keys using the ED25519 algorithm with detailed instructions for Linux and Windows.
 Configure your SSH key on GitHub to enable push and pull operations without repeated authentication.
 cover_image: 'https://i.imgur.com/9GC9TvD.webp'
 canonical_url: 'https://ryan.dev.br/en/2023-04-17-github-ssh-en'